 Spoiler alert: The two email marketing giants calculate "click rate" differently.

 First let's cover some basic email marketing terms to make sure we are on the same page!

-It is easy to see that CTR will be a lower percentage than CTOR, probably significantly lower, but see below for an example.
+It is easy to see that CTR will be a lower percentage than CTOR, probably significantly lower.
+See below for an actual email campaign example.

 How MailChimp and Constant Contact define Click Rate

 The confusion between Constant Contact and MailChimp stems from what is called "click rate" in email campaign reports.